alteryx/ayx-developer-sdk/docs/references/ayx-plugin-cli.md

 ### Parameters

-Note: If a parameter is not passed in as part of the CLI call, the CLI will wait for standard input for the ignored parameters, even if they're optional.
+Note: If a parameter is not passed in as part of the CLI call, the CLI waits for standard input for the ignored parameters, even if they're optional.

 #### \--install-type